-This policy recognizes that members often encounter persons in need of medical aid and establishes a law enforcement response to such situations.
+This policy recognizes that members often encounter persons who appear to be in need of medical aid and establishes a law enforcement response to such situations.

 It is the policy of the Northeastern Illinois University Police Department that all officers and other designated members be trained to provide emergency medical aid and to facilitate an emergency medical response.